Avuxo/Ishtar/README.md

 Ishtar itself is implemented as a UNIX daemon that runs in the background.
 It runs an HTTP server that can be configured to run on any specified port.
 In order to download or upload files, you need to have your webserver running (to avoid the BT 0% seeder problem).

+Files are downloaded and specified not with UUIDs or with special identifiers, but with cryptographic hashes of their content.
+This doubles as both ensuring data-integrity and providing an identification system to tell if a peer has the data you are seeking.
+If requested, a peer will announce all of the checksums they have (rest endpoint `/list`).

 ### Assumptions made by Ishtar
 - Every actor on the network is attempting malicious action
 - nodes will go offline and will return at will and will take their data with them.